 SUSTAINABLE TRAILS.
 A trail designed, constructed, or reconstructed to a standard that does not adversely impact natural and cultural resources, can withstand the impacts of the intended user group, and requires only routine cyclical maintenance.
-A sustainable trail must meet the needs of the intended user group to such a degree that they do not deviate from the established trail alignment.
+A sustainable trail must meet the needs of the intended user group to such a degree that deviation from the established trail alignment is minimized or eliminated.